aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production.md

 1. The Kafka client with access to the public internet issued a request to create a new topic
 2. This request was directed to the internet-facing Network Load Balancer
-3. The Network Load Balancer forwarded the request to the Zilla Plus for Amazon MSK
+3. The Network Load Balancer forwarded the request to the Zilla proxy
-4. The Zilla Plus for Amazon MSK routed the request to the appropriate MSK broker
+4. The Zilla proxy routed the request to the appropriate MSK broker
 5. The topic was created in the MSK broker
 6. Public access was verified